orchestracities/documentation/docs/tutorial.md

 data from APIs or sensors.
 This implies that importing "static" data, it is currently supported via some work around.

-### Which approach to use to import different type of data?
+### Which approach to use to import a different type of data?

 The rule of thumb could be the following: